 “While finance views HR as an unnecessary cost, HR thinks finance is out to squeeze every penny they can find.
 Bottom line is both departments function as gears powering a larger machine.
 Individually each department provides services to the company, many of which overlap.
-When HR and finance function cooperatively the company moves into a new era of efficiency, production, customer satisfaction and most importantly, profit.”
+When HR and finance function cooperatively the company moves into a new era of efficiency, production, customer satisfaction, and most importantly, profit.”

 -Christine Sauter, HR Project Officer at StarkHR

-No Strategic Foundation
+HR Weakness #2: No Strategic Foundation

 HR has garnered a reputation for being a bit slow to adopt new processes and, in turn, slow to get tasks completed.
 However, HR is absolutely a strategic function.
 For example, there’s a discussion around how to better hire talent or manage top performers, but how those strategies relate to overall business strategy sometimes goes unconnected.
 So much so that the department is often criticized for a general lack of business acumen.
 Agree or disagree, any HR function can benefit from more collaboration with their organization’s operations teams.

-Incorporation of HR data and analytics is also an important step in connecting HR to the company’s strategic direction.
+The incorporation of HR data and analytics is also an important step in connecting HR to the company’s strategic direction.
 Data informs better strategy within HR but also speaks a more common language throughout departments, especially operations.

 As HR and people management becomes even more central to a company’s success, they need to look at their various responsibilities through a strategic lens.
 While the Talent Acquisition portion of the HR function has started to do this, in order to be great, HR Leaders should step in and see where they can apply years of expertise, learning, and planning to the business.

 Easing that disconnect and simplifying data collection is exactly what propelled ClearCompany’s talent management suite growth.
 Not only does our platform help ease the administrative burden, but each module from onboarding to performance management also helps increase transparency.
-Every HR solution is powered by a core Talent Operating System that uses the company mission, competencies and goals to engage employees of every level and tenure, including executives.
+Every HR solution is powered by a core Talent Operating System that uses the company mission, competencies, and goals to engage employees of every level and tenure, including executives.

-The plain fact is, HR professionals have two main audiences to please, the employer and the employees.
+The plain fact is that HR professionals have two main audiences to please, the employer and the employees.
 At times, trying to please them both is very difficult.
 Sometimes, HR gets the reputation of not caring as much about customers (for those counting, that’s a third audience to please).
 It’s no wonder that HR sometimes comes across as being very internally focused, rather than extrapolating their responsibilities out to the core offering of the business.
-But to be a great HR Leader this must be part of the equation.
+But to be a great HR leader this must be part of the equation.

 Another disconnect occurs between internal practices and external results.
 For example, HR KPIs often revolve around hiring and managing metrics like time to hire, retention, and productivity.
 The techniques deployed to focus on how those metrics can be positively influenced by technology and better internal practices.
 Sometimes they even result in employee standards that look great on reports but leave a little to be desired among external audiences—think: customers.
 Though HR leaders are seeing employees with productivity, they aren’t necessarily considering the needs of the customer or client who is directly affected by the internal adjustments.